-Organic baby clothes are devoid of any cotton pesticides as well as a range of harmful or risky substances found on synthetic materials, which not only provides peace of mind for parents, but can help reduce the chances of baby’s skin becoming irritated.
+Organic baby clothes are devoid of any cotton pesticides as well as a range of harmful or risky substances found on synthetic materials, which not only provide peace of mind for parents but can help reduce the chances of the baby’s skin becoming irritated.

-The key advantage of organic textile is that the crops aren’t treated with pesticides, insecticides, herbicides and GMOs.
-These toxins which harmful for farmers and workers, consumers, and the entire wildlife eco-systems are kept away from the making of organic textiles.
-The use of chemicals and synthetic materials has effects all the way to the end of the supply chain.
-And on the other hand, manual farming and organic and herbal dyed practices have a lower carbon footprint because of the entire process takes up less of fuel and energy and releases fewer greenhouse gases in comparison with chemical textiles.
+The key advantage of organic textile is that the crops aren’t treated with pesticides, insecticides, herbicides, and GMOs.
+These toxins which are harmful to farmers and workers, consumers, and the entire wildlife eco-systems are kept away from the making of organic textiles.
+The use of chemicals and synthetic materials has affected all the way to the end of the supply chain.
+And on the other hand, manual farming and organic and herbal dyed practices have a lower carbon footprint because the entire process takes up less fuel and energy and releases fewer greenhouse gases in comparison with chemical textiles.

 Awareness of local contexts

-In the fashion landscape, innovation is now not only defined in terms of designing and creating something new from the scratch, but as a part of the sustainable fashion, there is also this sub-trend of up cycling, i.e. to create products of higher quality or value than the original.
+In the fashion landscape, innovation is now not only defined in terms of designing and creating something new from the scratch but as a part of sustainable fashion, there is also this sub-trend of upcycling, i.e. to create products of higher quality or value than the original.

 With the increased dialogue on sustainability and its importance, many youngsters are scouting for sustainable solutions to bring a much needed positive change and are starting their own line of recycled/up cycled goods.

 Recycling: Responsible and Ethical Fashion

 The textile manufacturers are also focussing on minimal waste generation and there are some sincere efforts being taken in the direction to adopt recycling in the making.
 Amid the growing trend of sustainable fashion choices, the rise in the idea of recycling clothes and accessories is also scaling up fast in the textile manufacturing.